 Vegan Spaghetti and Meatballs

-- 8 ounces 1 cup roasted cauliflower (instructions below) roasted cauliflower (instructions below)
+- 8 ounces roasted cauliflower, 1 cup (instructions below)

 - 2 Bob’s Red Mill Egg Replacers OR flax eggs, if flax eggs, less one tablespoon of liquid per flax egg